 Cut the sponge cake into bite-sized cubes.

-Transfer the trifle to the refrigerator for at least 1 hour, but it’s even better the next day.
+Transfer the trifle to the refrigerator for at least 1 hour up to 24 hours.
 The whipped cream is stabilized with the powdered sugar, but it’s best eaten within 24 to 48 hours.

 To serve: